folio-org/mod-data-import/FileProcessingApi.md

 ##### Response

-If the processing has been successfully started to the target request, there is no additional content to send in the response payload body (HTTP status 204).
+If the file processing is successfully initiated, there won't be any content in the response (HTTP status 204).